storyprotocol/documentation/docs/Smart Contract Reference/beta-modules/licensing/licensingmodulesol.md

 ```

 Links an IP to the licensors listed in the license NFTs, if their policies allow it.
 Burns the license\
-NFTs in the proccess.
+NFTs in the process.
 The caller must be the owner of the IP asset and license NFTs.

 #### Parameters